2019-20 Committee members

 Antony Argiros (VIC)

 Antony has held senior media industry management positions in Australia and the UK, and joins the group as our inaugural Administrative Officer.
-Antony will assist the committee with the group’s development strategies, social media management, and management of the group’s administrative affairs.
-Antony graduated from Monash University with Honours.
+Antony will assist with the group’s event management, development strategies, social media, and general administrative affairs.